th2-net/th2-docs/src/plugins/gridsome/plugin/create-index/README.md

 # Create index plugin

-This plugin saves text from markdown to JSON files in order to save this content in ElasticSearch further.
+This plugin converts the text from Markdown to JSON to subsequently use this content in ElasticSearch.

 All files are stored in folder by link `<host>/__es-index`.